TreadSoftly/Projects/OSINT_MosquitoesRF.md

-## Basically this is PaperPlanes in depth.
-The damned noise of mosquitoes irritates me about as much as hearing those damned drones overhead when I was on patrol in country.
+## The noise of mosquitoes irritates me about as much as hearing drones overhead when I was on patrol in country.
+(Was it a good guy drone?
+Was it a bad guy drone?
+Who knows cross your fingers!)
-I have always instantly hated the sound/noise/frequencies and want to take them out.
+I have always instantly hated the sound/noise/frequencies and want to take them down.
 So lets build some things to do just that...for the drones of course, Bill Gates is the one working on the mosquitoes still.

 ## (FOR NOW this will be a resource dump until I can organize this repo into a well laid out document)